-Hanse Festival - the 11th annual 2 day event held in May.
+Hanse Festival - the return of the annual 2 day event held in May.
 An event to celebrate the town's rich and colourful Hanseatic heritage

 Lynn Lumiere - an event that transformed the facades of six landmark buildings in King's Lynn.
 Light projections created by French artists illuminated these buildings in fun and thought provoking ways